Cc618/Simplest-Encryption-Algorithm/README.md

 # Simplest-Encryption-Algorithm
-A simple encryption algorithm which check whether the password is correct.
+A simple encryption algorithm which checks whether the password is correct.

 ## Preview
 Here is a small example.
 For the good password: